 FEBs increase emergency preparedness of Federal communities by facilitating planning, training, and coordination among Federal agencies to ensure continuity of operations, and assuring Federal community awareness by providing timely and accurate communication of emergency information.
-The San Francisco FEB sponsors an interagency Continuity Working Group and annual Table Top Exercise to assist agencies in training, testing, and exercising their emergency plans.
+The SFFEB sponsors an interagency Emergency Preparedness Working Group and an annual Table Top Exercise to assist agencies in training, testing, and exercising their emergency plans.

 How are FEBs involved in workforce development?

-FEBs conduct outreach to inspire and educate key pools of talent needed by government; provide cost-effective services to resolve disputes and preserve working relationships through Alternative Dispute Resolution, also known as Shared Neutrals Programs; and develop the Federal workforce by providing critical training opportunities and learning experiences.
+FEBs conduct outreach to inspire and educate key pools of talent needed by government; provide cost-effective services to resolve disputes and preserve working relationships through Alternative Dispute Resolution, also known as a Shared Neutrals Program; and develop the Federal workforce by providing critical training opportunities and learning experiences.

 What are the benefits of the FEBs organizing trainings and programs, rather than agencies organizing their own programs?

-FEBs organize and offer programs leveraging agency resources to produce maximum public value.
-Through active membership and coordination by Federal leaders, agencies are able to reduce duplicative efforts and achieve increased efficiencies.
-Each year, the San Francisco FEB saves participating agencies thousands of dollars in cost avoidance.
+FEBs organize & offer programs that multiple agencies would otherwise all individually spend their limited funds to pay for – either by sending employees to another city/state or by each agency individually paying for trainers to travel to the Bay Area.
+Through active membership & coordination by Federal leaders, agencies are able to reduce duplicative efforts & achieve increased efficiencies.
+Each year, the SFFEB saves participating agencies thousands of dollars in cost avoidance.

 COOP and Telework

 Continuity Planning is a requirement for each federal executive department and agency.
-It is simply the good practice of ensuring the execution of essential functions and a fundamental duty of public and private entities responsible to their stakeholders.
+It ensures the execution of Essential Functions and the fundamental duty of meeting stakeholder needs.